ArcticTech/arctictech.github.io/_posts/AWS/EC2/23-07-23-EC2-Basics-Tutorial.md

 ```
 * For windows users, you will need to convert key pair to PuTTY key.
 See PuTTY Guide for instructions on this.

 2. Now go to your EC2 console and find the public ip address of your EC2.
-For linux and mac users, SSH into your EC2 instance with the following command and replace "XX.XXX.XX.XXX" with the public ip address of your EC2.
+For linux and mac users, SSH into your EC2 instance with the following command and replace ```XX.XXX.XX.XXX``` with the public ip address of your EC2.
 ```
 ssh ec2-user@XX.XXX.XX.XXX -i /user/home/mykeys/ec2key-us-east-1.pem
 ```